-Until you withdraw your consent OR Updated annually or when consent preference is altered.
+Until you withdraw your consent or updated annually or when consent preference is altered

-Length of consultation plus 2 years.
+Length of consultation plus two years

-For six months after the consultation has concluded.
+For six months after the consultation has concluded

 For events name and preferred method of contact which could include email address, telephone number, postal address